Regression Under Human Assistance: Experiments on Real Data

-More specifically, we sample the human predictions from a non-uniform categorical distribution under which human error is low $c(\xb,y)=10^{-4}$ for a fraction $\rho_c$ of the samples and high $(c(\xb,y)=0.5)$ for the remaining fraction $1-\rho_c$.
-Figure~\ref{fig:realErrorWithC} shows the performance of the greedy algorithm for different $\rho_c$ values.
+To answer the above question, we run two complementary experiments.
+In a first experiment, we compare the human and machine error for each (training and test) sample, independently on whether it was outsourced to humans.
+Figure~\ref{fig:scatter-human-machine} summarizes the results for samples in the training set, which show that our algorithm outsources to humans those samples in which the machine error would have been the highest if it had to predict their response variables.
+Figure~\ref{fig:scatter-human-machine-test} in Appendix~\ref{app:expl-real} summarizes the results for samples in the test set, where the same qualitative observation holds.
+In a second experiment, we run our greedy algorithm on the Messidor, Stare-H and Stare-D datasets under different distributions of human error and assess to which extent the greedy algorithm outsources to humans those samples they can predict more accurately.
+More specifically, we sample the human predictions from a non-uniform categorical distribution with parameters $\alpha_{\xb, y}$ under which human error is low for a fraction $\rho_c$ of the samples and high for the remaining fraction $1-\rho_c$.
+Figure~\ref{fig:realErrorWithC} shows the performance of the greedy algorithm for different $\rho_c$ values on a held-out set, where we use the LR model $h_{\theta}(\xb)$ for all methods.
 We observe that, as long as there are samples that humans can predict with low error, the greedy algorithm outsources them to humans and thus the overall performance improves.
-However, whenever the fraction of outsourced samples is higher than the fraction of samples with low human error, the performance degrades.
-This results in a characteristic U-shaped curve.
+However, whenever the fraction of outsourced samples is higher than the fraction of samples with low human error, the performance degrades, and this leads to a characteristic U-shaped curve.
+The results from both experiments suggest that our algorithm has the ability to learn the underlying relationship between a given sample and its corresponding human and machine error.

+Second, we compare the performance of the greedy algorithm in terms of mean squared error (MSE) on a held-out set against the same competitive baselines used in the experiments on synthetic data.
+Figure~\ref{fig:quantrealone} summarizes the results, where we use the LR model $h_{\theta}(\xb)$ for all methods.
+The results show that the greedy algorithm outperforms the baselines across a majority of automation levels.
+Moreover, for most automation levels, the competitive advantage provided by the greedy algorithm is statistically significant (Welch'{}s t-test, $p$-value $= 10^{-3}$).
+Here, we note that error reaches the steady state around $n/|\Vcal|=0.3$.
+Hence, reducing the clinical workload as a factor of 2 still provides a similar performance to the case when all samples are outsourced to medical experts.
+We obtained qualitatively similar results using the NN and MLP models $h_{\theta}(\xb)$ (refer to Appendix~\ref{app:h-real}).